partytimeexcellent/Hackintosh-OpenCore-GA-Z77X-UD5H-3770K-HD4000/README.md

 ### ISSUES:

 * I'm not able to boot into the Recovery partition.
 Still trying to find a solution.
-* The onboard Marvell 88SE9172 SATA Controller is not fully functional.
+* OpenCore has a [known bug](https://github.com/acidanthera/bugtracker/issues/669) causing the onboard Marvell 88SE9172 SATA Controller not work correctly.
 If any drives are connected to this controller, OpenCore will stall after "connecting drivers" step and take up to 20 minutes to reach picker menu.
 The controller appears as "Generic AHCI Controller" in SystemInformation.
-This controller works in Clover so there must be a solution...please help!
+This controller works in Clover so there must be a solution.
+Affects my ASM1062 PCI SATA controller as well.
 For now my boot drives are connected to the Intel 6Gb/s SATA ports (SATA 0/1, white ports on motherboard)

 ### UPDATES: